 You have to be one of the top teams in the cluster event to go through to regionals.
 The number of schools that qualify is based on the formula Number of schools that partipate divided by two rounded down.

 e.g. If five schools participate, two will qualify.

 If three schools participate, only one will qualify.

 Can you play in the regionals without first qualifying through a local Cluster event?

-For Auckland and Wellington you have to participate in your local cluster events and do well in order to participate in regionals.
+For Auckland you have to participate in your local cluster events and do well in order to participate in regionals.
 It is possible to play in regionals directly but only if your local cluster event couldn't be held for some reason.
 Typically this happens because we couldn't get a host school for the local cluster event.